erikkjellgren/SlowQuant/README.md

 Keep Steps;6 - Number of steps saved in the DIIS algorithm

+UHF mix guess;0.15 - Mix initial coefficients to break spin symmetry.

         ; PROPERTY SETTINGS

-Charge;Mulliken - Type of charge to be calculated
+Charge;Mulliken - Type of charge to be calculated, Lowdin, also an option.

 Dipole;Yes - Calculation of molecular dipolemoment